schubarkrsk/GardenWater/README.md

 # GARDEN WATER
-Client-Server application to control water in your gardent by timer
+Client-Server application to control water in your garden by timer

 Server is Python software